BrandonTang89/bdd_engine/README.md

 The project is a tree-walk interpreter, so it has three internal parts:

 - A lexer
-    - `token.h` contains the token types and scanner interface
+    - `token.h` contains the token types
+    - `lexer.h/cpp` contains the lexer code
+      - Lexer has a custom exception class for handling errors
+      - Calls to `scan_to_tokens` returns either a list of tokens or a lexer error
 - A recursive descent parser
     - `parser.h` contains the parser interface
         - The parser has a custom parser exception class for handling errors